ExaDigiT/Documentation/index.rst

     - **ExaDigiTUE5**: A visual analytics module (https://code.ornl.gov/exadigit/exadigitue5) using Unreal Engine 5 for augmented reality and a web-based dashboard for experiments.

+The schema above shows the architectural overview of the various components of ExaDigiT.
+There are three main modules that we develop:  RAPS,  a cooling model, and  visual analytics capabilities.
+The RAPS module can replay workloads from telemetry, reschedule them, or simulate synthetic work- loads on the supercomputer to analyze the resulting energy consumption; further details are provided in Section III-B. The cooling model simulates thermo-fluid dynamics and control of the Central Energy Plant (CEP), which itself includes three components:  a thermo-fluid model for predicting temperatures (T ), pressures (Π), and flow rates (Q);  a control system model for predicting the staging of cooling towers, hot/cold water pumps, and heat exchangers; and a sub-module for predicting the system PUE.
+Both RAPS and the cooling model can be interfaced either via a terminal console, the web-based dashboard, or the ExadigitUE5 augmented reality environment for visual insights.

 .. toctree::
    :maxdepth: 1